Header

 October 16 - May 31

-- We recognize it can be challenging to make payments and we’re here to help.
-If you need additional support to pay your bill, we have programs and resources that can reduce your monthly payment or help pay down the bill
+- If you need assistance paying your bill, you’re not alone and we’re here to help.
+There are programs and resources that can reduce your monthly payment or help you pay down your bill.

 Flexible Payment Arrangements